Joey-Destroyah/NKDR-ReOptimized/README.md

 == TO DO ==

-Add W76 MIRVS (using the preexisiting MIRV models; Credits to Harpwner ofc.
-I had to make duplicates with different names to point each cfg to, unfortunately)
-Fine-tune MLRS Rockets and try to fix their cluster bomb explosions
+Add W76 MIRVS (using the preexisiting MIRV models; Credits to Harpwner ofc) Fine-tune MLRS Rockets and try to fix their cluster bomb explosions